Tips for common check-in scenarios

 • Keep your contacts informed about what Kautio is and how it works.
 A brief conversation or sharing the contact onboarding link gives them context before they ever receive a notification.

 Kautio works best when it becomes part of your routine -- like checking the weather before a hike or buckling your seatbelt before a drive.
-The goal isn't to think about it during your event.
+The goal isn't to think about it during your outing.
 The goal is to set it up, put your phone away, and go.